 Among the impressive array of works at the 12th International Cairo Biennale was one by Egyptian artist Khaled Hafez, a series of darkened rooms decorated with symbolic images, ending in a hyperreal burial chamber.
 We look at this most involving work of modern art.

 Traditional Egyptian crafts are in danger of becoming extinct, though with support they could be a major source of revenue and pride for Egypt’s population.
-Can they be saved?
+This is a look at how the industry operates, and what it needs.

 An exhibition of Coptic art, presenting rarely seen objects to spread knowledge and learning about Coptic culture, enthralled audiences at the Amir Taz Palace in Cairo.
 We present the highlights right here, in case you missed it.